 Funding Amounts: $4,000/month for 1–3 months; ~140 awards/year

-Summary: Supports short-term research projects that utilize The Huntington’s library, art, and botanical collections across a wide range of disciplines.
+Summary: Supports short-term, in-residence research utilizing The Huntington’s library, art, and botanical collections across a wide range of disciplines.

 Key Information: This is a forecasted opportunity; deadlines and details may shift—check the program page for updates.